 - Slowly pour half of the milk mixture into the egg stirring to prevent the egg from cooking.
 Pour the egg mixture back into the remaining milk mixture and stir to combine.
 Place back over the heat and cook until it coats the back of a spoon, about 2 minutes.
 Remove from the heat and stir in the yogurt and vanilla.
 Pour into 4 cups and top with plastic wrap so the wrap touches the custard.
 Refrigerate 6-24 hours.
 Remove and top with fresh fruit and serve immediately.

-Disclaimer: I am a paid brand ambassador for Truvia® Brand of products.
+Disclaimer: At the time of this post, I was a paid brand ambassador for Truvia® Brand of products.
 All opinions are my own.